Journal of Literary Criticism and Rhetoric

 • fatemeh amozegar 3

-1 Assistant Professor of Persian Language and Literature, Faculty of Literature, Alzahra University, Tehran, Iran
+1 Associate Professor of Persian Language and Literature, Faculty of Literature, Alzahra University, Tehran, Iran

-2 Associate Professor of Persian Language and Literature, Faculty of Literature, Alzahra University, Tehran, Iran
+2 Assistant Professor of Persian Language and Literature, Faculty of Literature, Alzahra University, Tehran, Iran

 3 MA in Persian Language and Literature, Faculty of Literature, Alzahra University, Tehran, Iran